Sand Lake

 Your understanding, respect, and support are greatly appreciated.

-We recently conducted a field trip with office staff and a few dedicated volunteers to help advance our Blanding’s Turtle and Monarch Butterfly habitat protection projects.
+We recently conducted our first field trip with office staff and a few dedicated volunteers to help advance our Blanding’s Turtle and Monarch Butterfly habitat protection projects.
 During this outing, we installed educational signage and approximately 1,500 feet of silt fencing for the Turtles and sections of snow fencing around an area containing a large patch of milkweed plants, which are essential for Monarch caterpillars.

 While measuring the site, we underestimated the diameter of the milkweed plant area and found ourselves slightly short of snow fencing before completing the enclosure.
-Fortunately, we will be purchasing additional snow fencing for future project work, and we plan to return soon to finish the installation.

 Thank you for making a positive difference.